swiftdiaries/cisco-kubeflow-starter-pack/README.md

 ## Installation
 This repository needs to be cloned and the instructions in the following directories need to be followed:

-- [install](./install) - This directory contains Kubernetes and Kubeflow installation instructions.
+- [install](./install) - This directory contains Kubeflow installation instructions.
 These instructions should be followed to setup the base system first, before installing individual apps.

 - [apps](./apps) - This directory contains apps from different verticals with each vertical being in a separate sub-folder.
 New apps across verticals will be regularly added.
 Each app has its own installation instructions that need to be followed *after* the base system has been setup.
 The instructions for how to use the app are also contained here.